anshulkansal/RestTesting/README.md

-# TEeting using Rest Assured
+# Testing using Rest Assured

 -Testing and validating REST services in Java is harder than Groovy.
 -Rest-Assured begins he simplicity of using these languages into Java domain.